fyrestone/pydevd_reload/README.rst

  `$ pip install pydevd_reload`

-which will install just the module on your system.
+which will install the module(without tests) on your system.

 Also, you can just copy & paste the pydevd_reload.py which require no third-party dependency.